Archived docs Get your API Key

 • quality is a three-step dial; use low for drafts and high for delivery.

-• Hoist expensive AI assets into preload so they are generated once and reused across every element.
+• Hoist expensive generated assets into preload so they are produced once and reused across every element.

 You finished the tutorial